YouTube - Cirrus SR22

-The Cirrus SR22 became the best selling recreational aircraft in 2002.
+The Cirrus SR22 became the best selling recreational aircraft in 2002 and remains so to this date.
 It can fly at greater speeds and have more range than other aircraft of its type due to advanced aerodynamics.

 Standard equipment on the SR22 is a 310 hp engine, global positioning system, autopilot, and a special recovery parachute.